Bordon: Eco-town proposal

-In 2009 the governing Labour administration nationally announced Bordon as one of its tentative Eco-towns in consultative, outline plans.
+In 2009, the governing Labour administration nationally announced Bordon as one of its tentative Eco-towns in consultative, outline plans.
 This, dovetailed with the Town Council's 'Green Town Vision', would see the development of Whitehill-Bordon as a carbon-neutral town with sustainable housing and business facilities.
 The existing Green Town Vision aimed to ensure that all new development of the town would by beneficial to the local environment, and the Eco-town would provide support and funding felt necessary to regenerate the few low standard homes and streets.
 The proposal initially earmarked 5000 new homes, along with supporting infrastructure, which would require extensive use of greenfield land and reallocation of ex-military land following discontinuance of local military bases.

 The scheme was generally supported by the local authority.
 Local residents objected to the plan's scale and features, citing the road-centric transport network, inevitable net loss of visual amenity, forest, few remaining cultivated fields, scale and diversity of habitats for the remnant Woolmer Forest.
 After the announcement of the Eco-town plan, a group of residents formed the Bordon Area Action Group, and opposed the scheme.
 They argued that the development failed sustainability tests, and claimed that consultation was rigged.
 Other residents supported the scheme and consultation continued.
 During the coalition government of 2010-15 its likelihood waned.
 Funding was cut by half, government looked more critically and skeptically into certain aspects.

 The raft of project proposals continues and those awarded funding, such as free public-amenity internet, have been implemented.
 The Whitehill & Bordon Masterplan was finalised in 2012.

 Transport

+Rail

 The nearest railway station is 4 mi south-east in Liphook, which is on the Portsmouth Direct Line.
 The town had its own station on the Bordon Light Railway, which was closed in 1966.
 In 2009, the Association of Train Operating Companies proposed reinstating a rail link with the town, and a feasibility study, concluded in February 2012, was undertaken.
 The outcome was a plausible link to the existing Alton Line at Bentley, Hampshire, with an estimated cost of £170m.

+Road

-Bordon and Whitehill are on the A325, which links them to the A3, which passes through the parish, and to Farnham.
-The town is served by Stagecoach South bus routes.
-A Tesco-funded bus service around the town ceased due to muted investment.
+Bordon and Whitehill are by-passed by the A325, which links them to the A3 (which passes through the parish) and to Farnham.
+The town is served by Stagecoach South bus routes to Aldershot, Liphook, Haslemere, Alton and Basingstoke.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from either the Midhurst or Hannington TV transmitters.

+Local radio stations are BBC Radio Surrey, Greatest Hits Radio Surrey & East Hampshire, and Wey Valley Radio, a community based station which broadcasts from Alton.

+The town is served by the local newspapers, Bordon Herald and Petersfield Post.